aismail2008/HackerDetetorService/README.md

 <br />
     - All inputs will be in the format of [Date in the epoch format,IP,Username,SUCCESS or FAILURE] as json in payload of request Ex: 1507365137,187.218.83.136,John.Smith,SUCCESS
     <br />
-    - All events come in order by time.
-So I have search for failure logins during period of 5 minutes in past not including extra 5 minutes in future.
-If needed to receive them without order, then it's fine only we need to add extra filter and consider timestamp of event + 300 sec to check it as well
+    - All events sent in order by time.
+So I have search for failure logins during period of last 5 minutes
     <br />
 <b>Note:</b>
 <br />